rticommunity/rtiperftest/srcDoc/tutorials/performance_validation.rst

 Once that is done, we will have a baseline, which is going to tell us the minimum latency we can expect and the maximum throughput achievable in the system when not using *RTPS* and *DDS*.
-The next step is to execute *RTI Perftest* using DDS with *Connext DDS Professional* and *Connext DDS Micro* and see the equivalent results.
+The next step is to execute *RTI Perftest* using DDS with *Connext DDS Professional* and *Connext Micro* and see the equivalent results.

 UDPv4 Communication (Raw Transport)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^